-Given that we distinguished two types of habitat patches, we could estimate the contribution to EC of (i) the forest patches and the connections between them ($EC{Forest,Forest}$, both i and j are forest patches), (ii) 226 the UGS patches and the connections between them ($EC{UGS,UGS}$, both i and j are UGS patches) and (iii) the connections between forest and UGS patches, weighted by their respective areas ($EC{Forest,UGS,i}$ is a forest patch and j a UGS patch, or conversely).
+Given that we distinguished two types of habitat patches, we could estimate the contribution to EC of (i) the forest patches and the connections between them ($EC{Forest.Forest.}$, both i and j are forest patches), (ii) the UGS patches and the connections between them ($EC{UGS.UGS}$, both i and j are UGS patches) and (iii) the connections between them ($EC{UGS.UGS}$, both i and j are UGS patches) and (iii) the patch and j are UGS patches) and (iii) the patch and j are UGS patch, or conversely).
 To make these values comparable among cities, we standardized them by the total area of each city.
 We also assessed the relative value of the three EC components here considered, standardizing each of them by their sum.